abpframework/abp/docs/en/UI/Angular/Loading-Directive.md

 # Loading Directive

-You may want to block a part of UI and show a spinner for a while; the `LoadingDirective` directive is making this for you. `LoadingDirective` has been exposed by the `@abp/ng.theme.shared` package.
+You may want to block a part of the UI and show a spinner for a while; the `LoadingDirective` directive makes this for you. `LoadingDirective` has been exposed by the `@abp/ng.theme.shared` package.

 ## Getting Started